 These plants are easy to grow in sandy, well-drained soil kept at a dry-to-medium moisture level.

 Generally speaking, they can do well with standard succulent care.
 While they can do well kept indoors, they are mostly happier outdoors.

 USDA Hardiness Zones: Most of these plants will only do well in zones 9-11.

 Some varieties can tolerate light frost.
-Some varieties can do well with light frost and many are hardy at temperatures as low as 28°-30° degrees Fahrenheit.
+Some varieties can do well with light frost; many are hardy at temperatures as low as 28° to 30° degrees Fahrenheit.

 In colder climates, these plants do well in containers kept indoors on a sunny windowsill through the colder months.

-Sun Requirements: Depending on the intensity of the sun in your area, they like a partial shade to full-sun setting.
+Sun Requirements: Depending on the sun’s intensity in your area, they like a partial shade to the full sun setting.